ItsOrv/Orv-Telegram-Proxy/README.md

 ## Support

-Open an issue or reach out on the Telegram channel.
+Open an issue or reach out via the Telegram channel.

 On the first run Telethon will ask for your phone number to log in.